CyrilJl/apyxl/README.md

 # <img src="https://github.com/CyrilJl/apyxl/blob/main/_static/logo.svg" alt="Logo OptiMask" width="40" height="40"> apyxl

-The ``apyxl`` package (Another PYthon package for eXplainable Learning) is a simple wrapper around [`xgboost`](https://xgboost.readthedocs.io/en/stable/python/index.html), [`hyperopt`](https://hyperopt.github.io/hyperopt/), and [`shap`](https://shap.readthedocs.io/en/latest/).
+The `apyxl` package (Another PYthon package for eXplainable Learning) is a simple wrapper around [`xgboost`](https://xgboost.readthedocs.io/en/stable/python/index.html), [`hyperopt`](https://hyperopt.github.io/hyperopt/), and [`shap`](https://shap.readthedocs.io/en/latest/).
 It provides the user with the ability to build a performant regression or classification model and use the power of the SHAP analysis to gain a better understanding of the links the model builds between its inputs and outputs.
+With `apyxl`, processing categorical features, fitting the model using Bayesian hyperparameter search, and instantiating the associated SHAP explainer can all be accomplished in a single line of code, streamlining the entire process from data preparation to model explanation.

 ### Current Features:
 - Automatic One-Hot-Encoding for categorical variables
 - Basic hyperparameter optimization using `hyperopt` with K-Folds cross-validation
 - Simple explainability visualizations using `shap` (`beeswarm`, `decision`, `force`, `scatter`)
-- Focus on regression tasks only
+- Focus on classification and regression tasks

 ### Planned Enhancements:
-1. Time-series data handling and normalization
+- Time-series data handling and normalization
-2. A/B test analysis capabilities
+- A/B test analysis capabilities
-3. Support for user-defined scoring functions

 ## Installation
 To install the package, use: